GULibrarySandbox/advanced-data-wrangle-old/content/3-lesson.md

 We need to identify a common value in each of the datasets that we can match on.
 A key variable.
 To do this we need to explore both datasets to see if a key or very similar variable is available that we can work with.

-{% capture alert %} Note: The `qpsactive_parkedmscamera.csv`  dataset doesn’t provide geolocation, latitude (lat) or longitude (long) points> This maybe because the traffic camera sites are mobile and can move from one end of a road to another.
-It is therefore not possible to match on lat/long.
+{% capture alert %} Note: The `qpsactive_parkedmscamera.csv`  dataset doesn’t provide geolocation, latitude (lat) or longitude (long) points.
+This maybe because the traffic camera sites are mobile and can move from one end of a road to another.
+It is therefore not possible to match on lat or long.

 The original open dataset required cleaning to transform it to a useable format.
 Some `suburb name` observations contained multiple values such as `Brisbane/Spring Hill`, perhaps to indicate the street location was on the border of two suburbs.